What do the run-time script errors mean?

 [edit] encountered clean noop

 A clean noop is a deliberate no-operation command that you can put into your script on purpose with the noop command.
-Of course, I cant think of any valid reasons why you would want to do that.
+The only use of this command is as a way to stop the script interpreter and access the script debugger.

 [edit] Interpretloop encountered noop